-Beverly is a purveyor of Texana merchandise mostly of upcycled materials; denim Texas-shaped potholders, old cowboy boots with belts straps into purses and nifty wooden signs of hysterical sayings.
+Beverly is a purveyor of Texan merchandise mostly of up-cycled materials; denim Texas-shaped potholders, old cowboy boots with belts straps and purses and nifty wooden signs with hysterical sayings.

 - Brenda Armistead | Ways of Water

-These hand thrown porcelain serving pieces are inspired by Barton Springs Pool, a natural bottom swimming hole located in Zilker Park.
+These hand-thrown porcelain serving pieces are inspired by Barton Springs Pool, a natural swimming hole located in Zilker Park, Austin.
 In her work, Brenda has blended her passions of scuba diving and pottery to produce a beautiful mixture of colors and textures in her art.

 "My business is called GrannyGoodFish Ceramics.
 I’m a functional potter with sculptural ambitions.
 High school art class introduced me to clay, and I was enthralled with it.
-But after high-school came to work, and before long I had a family.
+But after high school came work, and before long I had a family.
 No time to think about clay.
 I earned an electronics degree and built a career in Semiconductor Technology in Austin."